anaconda/anaconda-client/README.md

 ==============

 Binstar Client Library
 This library provides a Python interface to the Binstar restfull API.

 Quickstart:

-First you must create an account on binstar.org
+First create an account on [binstar.org](https://binstar.org)

 `[conda | pip] install binstar_client`

 `binstar login`

-After entering your credentials type:
+Test you login with the whoami command

 `binstar whoami`